Course Outline

 Spark API Programming for Government

-- Labs: Programming in the Spark API, submitting jobs for government tasks
+- Laboratory exercises: Programming with the Spark API, submitting jobs

 -